WDD 131: Dynamic Web Fundamentals

 Overview

-Through the prerequisite programming courses, you have built a foundational understanding of common, programming constructs, including operators, expressions, decision structures, loops, and functions.
-This activity focuses on a few of the common control structures in programming.
+Through the prerequisite programming courses, you have built a foundational understanding of common programming constructs, including operators, expressions, decision structures, loops, and functions.
+This activity focuses on a few core control structures.

 Associated Course Learning Outcomes